Ranjithvelm/MTech_project/README.md

 # MTech_project

-This repository contains only the powerpoint and images which has been presented in earlier conference and competitions.
+This repository contains only the PDF and IMAGE files that have been presented in earlier conference and competitions.